-Please refer to the separate document titled 'DIABLO16-4DGL-Internal-Functions.pdf' for more information on how to use the Pulse Out functions, along with the separate document titled 'DIABLO16-Processor-Datasheet-REVx.x.pdf'.
+Please refer to the separate document titled 'DIABLO16 4DGL Internal Functions' for more information on how to use the Pulse Out functions,

 4.8.
 PWM Out

 There are 6 PWM channels available to be configured by the user, with 4 time bases available for selection.